-- When connecting refrigerant linesets together, it is recommended that dry nitrogen be flowing through the joints during brazing to prevent internal oxidation and scaling. - Refrigerant tubing should be routed in a manner that minimizes the length of tubing and the number of bends in the tubing.
+- Refrigerant tubing should be routed in a manner that minimizes the length of tubing and the number of bends in the tubing.
 If precise forming of refrigerant lines is required, a copper tubing bender is recommended.
-Avoid sharp bends and contact of the refrigerant lines with metal surfaces. - Refrigerant tubing should be supported in a manner that the tubing will not vibrate or abrade during system operation. - Tubing should be kept clean of foreign debris during installation. - Every effort should be made by the installer to ensure that the field installed refrigerant containing components of the system have been installed in accordance with these instructions and sound installation practices to insure reliable system operation and longevity. - The maximum recommended interconnecting refrigerant line lengths is 75 ft. and the vertical elevation difference between the indoor and outdoor sections should not exceed 20 ft. - A filter dryer is provided with the unit and must be installed in the liquid line of the system.
-If the installation replaces a system with a filter dryer already present in the liquid line, the filter dryer must be replaced with the one supplied with the unit.
-The filter dryer must be installed in strict accordance with the manufacturer's installation instructions. - Optional equipment such as liquid line solenoid valves, low ambient, etc., should be installed in strict accordance with the manufacturer's installation instructions.
+Avoid sharp bends and contact of the refrigerant lines with metal surfaces. - Refrigerant tubing should be supported in a manner that the tubing will not vibrate or abrade during system operation. - Tubing should be kept clean of foreign debris during installation. - · A filter dryer is factory installed in the outdoor unit. - Every effort should be made by the installer to ensure that the field installed refrigerant containing components of the system have been installed in accordance with these instructions and sound installation practices to insure reliable system operation and longevity. - The maximum recommended interconnecting refrigerant line lengths is 75 ft. and the vertical elevation difference between the indoor and outdoor sections should not exceed 20 ft. - Optional equipment such as liquid line solenoid valves, low ambient, etc., should be installed in strict accordance with the manufacturer's installation instructions.